moorscode/developer/docs/shopify/integrations/schema.md

   }`}
 </YoastSchemaExample>

-### Availabity of the pieces
+### Availability of each piece

 Not all pieces will be relevant for every page on an online store.
 We describe the [core logic](/features/schema/plugins/yoast-seo-shopify) of when these pieces are added to a page.
-When editing these pieces, the same logic should be taken into account.
+When altering the graph, the same logic should be taken into account.

 #### Check the pieces are enabled